Anna Easteden: Modeling career

 Easteden graduated from a Finnish modeling school at the age of 12 and shortly booked her first modeling job in Finland.
 She appeared in her first magazine cover after winning a national contest held by popular teen magazine SinäMinä (as Anna Shemeikka).

 Still a teenager, Anna Easteden received her first international modeling contract with a Japanese modeling agency and moved to Tokyo.
 In Tokyo she appeared in advertisements for companies such as: Kanebo, Sony, Nissan, Wacoal, Oricom, NEC and Lux.
 She was designer Akira Kimijima's house model and had an exclusive contract with a Japanese cosmetics company.
 Easteden also worked as a model in Hong Kong, Taiwan, Korea, Singapore, Malaysia, Indonesia, New Zealand, Slovakia, Guam and finally the United States.
 In the US, Anna Easteden has modeled for companies including: Avon, Salvatore Ferragamo, Calvin Klein, XOXO, Hermès, Diesel, Pony, T-Mobile, Toyo Tires, Michael Antonio, Jockey, Ashworth, Kohl's, Nissan, Victoria's Bridal, Gottschalks, Anna's Linens, PajamaGram, Rio Hotel, Marie Claire, Chevy, Sue Wong and Coffee Bean and Tea Leaf.

 Acting career

 Easteden started her acting career in TV commercials in Japan, Taiwan, and the United States.
-In her first play she was Sleeping Beauty in the play Sleeping Beauty, which premiered in Chicago, at the Downers Grove Tivoli Theater.
+In her first play she was Sleeping Beauty in the play Sleeping Beauty, which premiered in Chicago, at the Downers Grove Tivoli Theatre.

 Easteden is known for her performance as supervillain "Beesting" from Who Wants to Be a Superhero?.
 Her other television roles include: Two and a Half Men, Bones, Passions, and Days of Our Lives.

 Easteden is the host of Wipeout in Finland, that started airing in Finland on FOX in March 2013.